mfong955/AstrophysicsResearchExamples/README.md

 Hi, I'm Matthew - a data scientist and researcher with a unique background bridging academic research and industry.
 With postdoctoral and PhD research experience in astrophysics at SJTU and UTD, followed by Programmer Writer experience at AWS, I bring together rigorous analytical thinking and practical implementation skills.

 ## 🔭 What I Do
-- Apply ML and statistical techniques to understand complex problems
+- Apply machine learning and statistical techniques to understand complex problems
 - Design and implement ML frameworks for analyzing large-scale datasets
 - Build automated testing infrastructure for model validation
 - Develop visualization tools for multi-parameter data analysis